jothamsl/Obsidian-Time-Machine/Simple AC Circuits (Fleeting).md

 Here, $I_0=V_0/R$ is the amplitude of the time-varying current.
 In the image above, both curves reach their [[_maxima|maxima]] and [[_minima|minima]] at the same time which means that both the current and voltage are [[in phase]].

 * Graphical representations of the phase relationships between current and voltage are often useful in the analysis of a.c circuits.
 These diagrams are called [[_phasor diagrams|phasor diagrams]].
-* The phasor diagram for $i_R(t)$ below (a), with the current on the vertical axis.
+* The phasor diagram for $i_R(t)$ below $(a)$, with the current on the vertical axis.
 The arrow (or phasor) is rotating counterclockwise at a constant [[_angular frequency|angular frequency]], so with the phasor diagram, we are viewing it at one instant in time.
 If the length of the arrow corresponds to the current amplitude $I_0$, the projection of the rotating arrow onto the vertical axis is $i_R(t)=I_0\ sin(\omega t)$, which is the instantaneous current.

 ![[Pasted image 20211031072913.png]]
 * The vertical axis on the phasor diagram could be either the voltage or the current, depending on the phasor that is being examined.
+In $(b)$, both current and voltage have the same frequency and are in phase, their phasors point in the same direction and rotate together.
+The ratio of the lengths of the two phasors can be represented by the resistance, since on voltage phasor and the other is a current phasor.
 ## References
 1.